History of Somalis in Minneapolis–Saint Paul: Commerce

 A Somali grocery store in Minneapolis.

 Somalis in Minnesota have established many community enterprises.
 In 2006, they accounted for $164–$494 million in purchasing power and owned 600 businesses.
-Minneapolis in particular hosts hundreds of Somali-owned and operated commercial ventures.
-Stalls inside several Somali shopping malls (such as the regionally famous Karmel Mall) offer everything from halal meat, to leather shoes, to clothing for men and women, as well as gold jewelry, money transfer or hawala offices, banners advertising Somali films, video rental stores fully stocked with nostalgic love songs not found in the mainstream supermarkets, groceries and boutiques.
-Workplaces in the state have in turn grown more culturally sensitive and accommodating of differing religious traditions.
-In 2018, Minneapolis officials named a new, innovative shared-use pathway near downtown Samatar Crossing in recognition of the Somalia-born Hussein Samatar's many civic contributions to Minneapolis.
+Minneapolis hosts hundreds of Somali-owned and operated commercial ventures.

+Stalls inside several Somali shopping malls, such as the Karmel Mall, offer halal meat, leather shoes, clothing for men and women, gold jewelry, money transfer or hawala offices, banners advertising Somali films, video rental stores, groceries, and boutiques.

+Workplaces in Minnesota have grown more culturally sensitive and accommodating of differing religious traditions.
+In 2018, Minneapolis officials named a new, innovative shared-use pathway near downtown Samatar Crossing, in recognition of the Somalia-born Hussein Samatar's many civic contributions to Minneapolis.

 Community organizations

-The Somali community in Minnesota is represented by various Somali-run organizations.
-Among these are the Confederation of Somali Community in Minnesota (CSCM) and Somali American Parent Association (SAPA), which offer a number of social services to the state's resident Somalis.
+The Somali community in Minnesota is represented by Somali-run organizations.
+Among these are the Confederation of Somali Community in Minnesota (CSCM) and Somali American Parent Association (SAPA), which offer social services to the state's resident Somalis.

-This support system within the Somali community originates from a sense of shared responsibility towards other Somalis.
 The Somali community organizations provide ESL classes, job finding, legal advocacy and union services to their constituents.

 In October 2014, Minneapolis became the sister city of Bosaso, the third-largest city in Somalia.

 Politics

 A recycling sign in Minnesota with instructions in English, Hmong, Spanish, and Somali.

 Politically, a Somali American Caucus in the Minnesota Democratic–Farmer–Labor Party (DFL) was formed to represent the Somali community.
-As of 2012 a Somali American also chaired the Republican Party's Immigrant Relations Committee in Minnesota.
+In 2012, a Somali American chaired the Republican Party's Immigrant Relations Committee in Minnesota.

 In August 2018, Ilhan Omar won the Democratic primary for Minnesota's 5th congressional district.
 In November 2018, she was elected to the US House of Representatives, becoming the first Somali-American elected to Congress.

 Even though the Somali American community has heavily leaned Democratic, support for the party has declined significantly between 2020 and 2024.
-For instance in 2020, Biden won 91% of votes in Cedar-Riverside.
+In 2020, Biden won 91% of votes in Cedar-Riverside.
 While Kamala Harris still won a majority of votes in the same precinct in 2024, her support dropped by 14 percentage points compared to that of Biden.
-Much of the decline in support for the Democratic party has been attributed to the party's more liberal stances on family and cultural values such as gender identity and LGBTQ+ issues as well as Biden's handling of the Israel-Gaza war.
+Much of the Somali decline in support for the Democratic Party has been attributed to the party's more liberal stances on family and cultural values such as gender identity and LGBTQ+ issues, as well as Biden's handling of the Gaza war.